abdulbadii/smart-directories-navigation/README.md

 clean up all dir. stack

 g <Bash CLI>
-Any CLI executable, its argument may be obtained from the dir. stack by indexing it
+Any CLI executable, its argument may be obtained from the dir. stack by index reference In purpose of get more selection of that dir, append // at cli so that it won't be immediately executed but instead will get into readline. ready to do completion job